hyperledger/iroha/docs/source/references/config.md

 {
   "BATCH_SIZE": 4,
   "GOSSIP_PERIOD_MS": 10000,
-  "MAILBOX": 100
+  "MAILBOX": 100,
+  "SYNC_PEERS_COUNT": 3
 }
 ```

 ### `block_sync.batch_size`

-The number of blocks, which can be send in one message.
+The number of blocks, which can be sent in one message.

 Has type `u32`.
 Can be configured via environment variable `BLOCK_SYNC_BATCH_SIZE`